Pratikshinde55/LoadBalancer-HAproxy-AWS/README.md

 # Load-Balancer Set-up on the AWS Cloud using HAproxy LB:
 ![Screenshot 2024-02-28 193427](https://github.com/Pratikshinde55/Load-Balancer/assets/145910708/e31a4593-3fd0-4421-9c51-ec6dc7210730)

-Load balancer distribute workload and improve website and application performance.load balancer distribute incomming application traffic across multiple backend(target).load balancer also called as Frontend or reverse proxy.
+Load balancer distribute workload and improve website and application performance.

+load balancer distribute incomming application traffic across multiple backend(target).load balancer also called as Frontend or reverse proxy.

 ## Haproxy:-
 HAproxy is one of the product of load balancer, HAproxy is a high-performance, open source load balancer & reverse proxy for HTTP and TCP .